 Sociology and criminology students at Valpo receive a broad education that combines the best of the liberal arts tradition with the practicalities of job-related skills.
-The sociology major is streamlined enough to allow for a second major.
-Some Valpo sociology students choose to increase their learning and hiring potential by double-majoring in fields such as business, political science, social work, or psychology, just to name a few.
+Read about one of our recent graduates, or see a list of recent job/graduate placements.
+For more information on potential careers, see our Careers page.

 Samyra Leonard, Sociology & Social Work, May 2019 Graduate